nlebeck/CouchPotato/README.md

 * A `program` element describes a mouse-and-keyboard app.
 When launched with CouchPotato, the Xbox controller will replace the mouse and keyboard, just like with a website.
 Child elements:
     * `name`: The name that will be shown for this entry.
 	* `processName`: The process name of the program.
+This name is the "friendly name" described [here](https://msdn.microsoft.com/en-us/library/z3w4xdc9(v=vs.110).aspx).
+It sounds like the "friendly name" is always the executable name without the ".exe" extension or path, but I have left it as a separate parameter in case there are exceptions to that rule.
+If this element is not set correctly, CouchPotato won't be able to tell if the program is already running when you go to launch it, and you might need to exit all windows of the program in order to return to the CouchPotato menu.
 	* `processPath`: The path to the EXE file used to launch the program.
 	* `args`: Any command-line arguments to be passed to the program when launching it.
 An empty element is fine.
 	* `appStartedArgs` (optional): Any command-line arguments to be passed to the program when a process of that program is already running.
+An empty element is fine.
 If this element is missing, you will not be able to launch the program when a process of it is already running.
-An empty element is fine.
 * A `controllerProgram` element describes an app that natively supports an Xbox controller.
 This program will ignore the Xbox controller input while the controller-enabled app is running.
 Child
 elements: the same as for a `program` entry (see above).